 - Enable supporting data and information for future grant proposals

-- Potential team participation at the National Level for up to $50K funding
+- Unlock eligibility for team participation in the National i-Corps Teams program for up to $50K funding

 - Contribute to NH’s innovation ecosystem